xBlynd/projectEve-EQ-Revival/readme.md

 # Documentation

-# NAME:  What do we name this project?
+# Project Name:

-# Goal:  To build a base game essientally like EQOA.
-I don't plan on being a designer so im limited.
-However this is mainly to continue to grow my skillset.
+What do we name this project?

 # Road Map

 # Game Intro

 Game name and a brief desciption or log transition to learn.

     - Menu Options
         - Start New Game